 - Boot-time based randomization

-With ASLR, the base addresses of DLLs are based on boot-time randomization.
+With Address Space Layout Randomization, the base addresses of DLLs are based on boot-time randomization.
 Practically, this means that the base addresses of libraries will be randomized at the next reboot.
 This is an Achilles heel that can be exploited by attackers, simply by combining vulnerabilities such as memory disclosure or brute force attacks.

 - Unsupported executables/libraries, low-entropy.